noxer/departures/README.md

 Show departure times for your Berlin public transport station

 ## install
-Currently we are only offering the source code.
-You need to have a current Go version installed.
+Currently we are offering binary (pre-)releases and the source code.
+The binary releases can be found on the [releases](https://github.com/noxer/departures/releases) page.
+To install from source you need to have a current Go version installed.

 ```bash
 go get -u github.com/noxer/departures